 You can only deduct charitable contributions if you itemize deductions on Form 1040, Schedule A.pdf, Itemized Deductions.

 To be deductible, you must make charitable contributions to qualified organizations.
 Contributions to individuals are never deductible.
-To determine if the organization that you contributed to qualifies as a charitable organization for income tax deduction purposes, refer to our Exempt Organizations Select Check tool.
+To determine if the organization that you contributed to qualifies as a charitable organization for income tax deduction purposes, refer to our EO Select Check tool.
 For more information, see Publication 526, Charitable Contributions and Can I Deduct My Charitable Contributions?

 If you receive a benefit from the contribution such as merchandise, goods or services, including admission to a charity ball, banquet, theatrical performance, or sporting event, you can only deduct the amount that exceeds the fair market value of the benefit received.

 For contributions of cash, check or other monetary gift (regardless of amount), you must maintain a record of the contribution:

 - A bank record or a written communication from the qualified organization containing the name of the organization, the amount, and the date of the contribution.

 - In addition to deducting your cash contributions, you generally can deduct the fair market value of any other property you donate to qualified organizations.
 See Publication 561, Determining the Value of Donated Property.
 For any contribution of $250 or more (including contributions of cash or property), you must obtain and keep in your records a contemporaneous written acknowledgment from the qualified organization indicating the amount of the cash and a description of any property contributed.
 The acknowledgment must say whether the organization provided any goods or services in exchange for the gift and, if so, must provide a description and a good faith estimate of the value of those goods or services.
 One document from the qualified organization may satisfy both the written communication requirement for monetary gifts and the contemporaneous written acknowledgment requirement for all contributions of $250 or more.